 All the RMF steps are complemented by input, either directly or indirectly from different NIST departments.

 This department promotes the development and utilization of cutting-edge communication technologies — the more advanced the information and communication system of your firm, the less the risk of infiltration.

 Artificial intelligence (AI)

 Incorporation of AI into your system is a big step towards reducing the risk.
-This docket strives to realize the highest potential of artificial intelligence, which comes in handy in flagging potential threats, blocking and expelling them.
+This docket strives to realize the highest potential of artificial intelligence, which comes in handy in flagging potential threats, and blocking and expelling them.
 AI minimizes running costs as it autonomously carries out scheduled tasks and is complemented by manpower.

 Cybercrime is prevalent in this digital era, and a little security lapse can lead to significant losses of money and information.
 NIST is ever striving to implement privacy through the application of best practices and standards to ensure the States maintain optimum privacy and cybersecurity.
-NIST will help you ensure that your privacy won’t be invaded, or data were stolen.
+NIST will help you ensure that your privacy won’t be invaded, or data stolen.

 Leveraging Risk Management

 Your communication and information systems are in a constant fight against threats, malware, and hackers.
-Failure to take the required steps to secure your systems will set you on imminent security risk, that might deal your firm such a heavy blow you may never recover.
+Failure to take the required steps to secure your systems will set you at imminent security risk, that might deal your firm such a heavy blow you may never recover.
 The risk of all your databases being held by ransomware, or your company information being exposed to your competitors, or details of your staff being exposed to the public can drive you nuts.
 Prevention will save you a whole load of trouble and keep your firm safe.

-However, if you were unfortunate to be on the receiving end of these risks, and now you are considering rebuilding what was affected, it is prudent to involve NIST that they help you form formidable security for your systems.
-If you are new in this and are considering having information systems for your future firms, you now know the role NIST risk management will play in securing your systems from threats
+However, if you were unfortunate to be on the receiving end of these risks, and now you are considering rebuilding what was affected, it is prudent to involve NIST so that they help you form formidable security for your systems.
+If you are new to this and are considering having information systems for your future firms, you now know the role NIST risk management will play in securing your systems from threats